Fantegg/RotateScreenButton/README.md

 # RotateScreenButton
-Working on Win7 button which must rotate screen for 180 degrees and back.
+Working on Win7 button based on Arduino Nano which must rotate screen for 180 degrees and back.
 C#